 This hazard notice template [docx] can be modified to create your lab specific signage.
 The following instructions describe the information required for each section of the notice:

 Laboratory Identification - the laboratory name refers to how you refer to your research group; indicate the Building and room number and the name of your Principal investigator.
+List the names of all members of your research group.
+If needing more space than available, indicate "See lab personnel list in the Chemical Hygiene Plan binder".

 Emergency Contact - Emergency contact should include the Principal Investigator and two lab personnel who are capable of answering questions about laboratory operations.
 List phone numbers that can be reached outside of normal office hours such as a home phone or a cell phone.